ulfschneider/ulf.website/content/posts/sports/2022-02-27-fairlight-strael-build-notes.md

 ## The saddle

 I ride Specialized Phenom Expert on most of my bikes, and that saddle is working fine for me.
 It would be a natural decision to go for that saddle on this very bike.
-I'm not sure for now, because I would like to thy the new Ergon SR Allroad Core Pro Men.
+I'm not sure for now, because I would like to try the new Ergon SR Allroad Core Pro Men.

 **My decision:** Not sure for now, probably I go with my tried and tested @Specialized Phenom Expert 143 mm{} and withstand to try an Ergon SR Allroad Core Pro Men.